cityofaustin/Residential-Permitting/_projects/general-process/apply.md

 The floor plan of your proposed project must be drawn to scale either by hand or on a computer and can be prepared by you or a hired professional.
 If possible, use graph paper to make drawing to scale easy for you.
 We highly suggest you draw your floor plan on 3 pages for clarity.
 If the reviewers can’t understand your drawings, your project will be rejected.

 Use a separate page for:

-* Existing walls and features to be demolished,
+* Existing walls and features to be demolished,&nbsp;
-* Existing walls and features that will remain,
+* Existing walls and features that will remain,&nbsp;
 * And your proposed floor plan.

 See Examples